AnandIsCoding/Tata-CLiQ/README.md

 - Ensured layout consistency on refresh and direct access to nested paths.

 ### 4. 📤 Social Media Sharing
-- WhatsApp and Instagram buttons were added using `navigator.share()` and anchor schemes for broader compatibility.
+- WhatsApp and Instagram buttons were added using `encodeURIComponent` and anchor schemes for broader compatibility.

 ---